-Presenting an interview with one of the most exciting break through R&B producers and songwriters of a new generation, the insanely talented 24 year old Atlanta, Georgia born American musician; Flwr Chyld.
+Presenting an exclusive interview with one of the most exciting break through R&B producers and songwriters of the modern day and age, the insanely talented 24 year old Atlanta, Georgia born American musician; Flwr Chyld.

 Having the ability to paint the canvas of a song with his instrumentals and songwriting, the musician is at the heart of a continued sequence of groundbreaking new projects with some of the most exciting emerging vocalists of this generation on each different song.